K1Rsj/Taxi/README.md

 # Project name - Taxi
 ## Project description:
-System Service Taxi.
+Taxi Service.
 The customer registers in the system and can create an order for the taxi by specifying the address and type of auto.
 Program calculates the cost of the trip depending on the distance, client discounts and / or promotions.
-Loyalty program support system - a discount is calculated depending on the amount of money spent by customer.
+The system supports loyalty program - a discount is calculated depending on the amount of money spent by customer.
 Also can be promotional offers.
-System is looking for a free taxi, and then customer can confirm of calcel the order.
-After that, the customer is notified if a Taxi is found and what is the price.
+After the customer entered the streets and the type of car system is looking for a free taxi which corresponds to the type of car, and then customer can confirm or cancel the order.
+After that, the customer is notified if a taxi is found and what the price is.
 # Developer:
 Sulima Denys
 # Mentor: